Jump to: Levy FAQs

 Payments can be made electronically.
 Please visit Making a Payment to ALIA for payment options and instructions.

-Please be advised that payments by cheque, e-transfer/email transfer, direct deposit, and bank drafts cannot be accepted.
+Please be advised that payments by cheque, e-transfer/email transfer, direct deposit, and bank drafts cannot be accepted by the Law Society of Alberta or ALIA.

 ALIA and the Law Society are working to avoid or reduce claims in various ways, including the following: